Labfox/whatsfly/docs/docs/index.md

 WhatsFly allows you to leverage the full capabilities of WhatsApp directly from your Python code.
 With WhatsFly, you can:

 - Send and receive text messages
-- Handle nd send media files (images, videos, audio)
+- Handle and send media files (images, videos, audio)
 - Receive notifications
 - And much more